 But once the prospect starts to consider the costs beyond salary it becomes clear.
 Add in 30% straight away for NIERs, then add a desk and equipment, training time, management time, absences and leave, and it quickly adds up!

 The other reason to engage outsource call centres is for quality and experience.
 Many contact centres have industry experience which means they understand the customer requirements and have people and processes in place to deal with them.
-The ability to tap into this experience is attractive for forward-thinking customer service managers who want to deliver the best experience as quickly as possible.
+This also extends to in-depth customer service consultancy if you go with the right partner – helping you to develop your in-house operation for the future.

-In theory there should be no downsides to an outsource call centre.
+In theory there should be no downsides to an outsourcing call centres.
 You’re bringing in a reputable partner, with experience, who could help by using their flexibility and established processes to ensure a positive experience for both your business and your customers.

 However, there are inevitably potential pitfalls to be aware of: